xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

 image to scale down to match magnification of View and align it to View image for the same feature.
 This results in image shift offset be set accurately.

+Similarly, we can do this easily for setting up IS offset for Search.
+If the mag of Search is lower than that of View, a View image will be reference instead of Preview.
+You take a View image first, and it would be good to contain some dirly-like feature.
+Then you press the ``Auto`` button for Search.

 **Fig.2 Images for Preview, shrunk Preview and View**